sssingh/pharmaceutical-sales-analysis-powerbi/README.md

 * Correct column heading provided
 * Correct data type is assigned to columns

-### Data Model Creation [PowerQuery Editor]
+### Data Model Creation [PowerBI Desktop]
-The provided data is in a single table format.
-The exploration revealed that it contains both categorical (`dimensions) and numeric (`facts`) data.
-Building a data model where dimensions and facts are separated is common in data analysis.
-Then they are linked together by logical relationship to form a `star schema.` The resultant data model is shown below...
+* The provided data is in a single table format.
+The exploration revealed that it contains both categorical (`dimensions`) and numeric (`facts`) data.
+* We build a data model where dimensions and facts are separated then they are linked together by logical relationship to form a `star schema.` The resultant data model is shown below...

 <img src="https://github.com/sssingh/pharmaceutical-sales-analysis-powerbi/blob/main/images/data-model.png?raw=true"/>

 the tables with the prefix `DIM` are dimension tables, and `FACT` is the fact table.

 ### Report Creation [PowerBI Desktop]
-The report has been split into two levels
+Three interactive reports/dashboard (report pages) will be created to implement the proposed solution.
+Refer to [Table-3: Proposed Solution](#solution-approach) for detailed requirements and corresponding proposed solution.

+#### 1. Executive Summary Report [DM-DA01-SOL-1]
-1. **Summary level report** (*Executive Summary Report*): This is a high-level report that shows the overall sales figures and elements at a glance.
+This is a high-level report that shows the overall sales figures and elements at a glance.

 <img src="https://github.com/sssingh/pharmaceutical-sales-analysis-powerbi/blob/main/images/exec-summary-page.png?raw=true"/>

-2. **Detail level reports**:
-2a. *Distributor & Customer Analysis Report*: This is a more granular detailed report that analyses data from the company distributors' and customers' perspectives.
+#### 2. Distributor & Customer Analysis Report [DM-DA01-SOL-2]
+This is a more granular detailed report that analyses data from the company distributors' and customers' perspectives.
+Sales by distributor can be drilled down to specific product level.

  <img src="https://github.com/sssingh/pharmaceutical-sales-analysis-powerbi/blob/main/images/dist-cust-analysis-page.png?raw=true"/>

+ #### 3. Sales  Team Performance Report [DM-DA01-SOL-3]
- &nbsp;&nbsp;&nbsp;2b. *Sales  Team Performance Report*: This is another detailed report that analyses the performance of the company's sales team.
+ This is another detailed report that analyses the performance of the company's sales team.
+Sales by sales-team can be drilled down to product-class and specific product level.

  <img src="https://github.com/sssingh/pharmaceutical-sales-analysis-powerbi/blob/main/images/sales-team-perform-page.png?raw=true"/>